snowkidind/snowpass/README.md

 # SOFTWARE IS AS IS AND COMES WITH ZERO WARRANTIES ESPECIALLY IF YOU GET HACKED AND LOSE YOUR STUFF - I AM NOT IN ANY WAY RESPONSIBLE NOR HAVE ANY LEGAL OBLIGATIONS.

-## TODO's
-- redo encryption algorithm to use Argon2
-- keep appropriate backups

 ## NEXT STEPS
 - store pid files to ensure a single process is running
 - look into applying the signal protocol on c for potential embedded approach